9 Crosswalk Laws & Pedestrian Rules Every Californian Should Know

-Has a pedestrian accident left you injured and broke?
+Has a pedestrian accident left you injured and broken?
 Don’t wait until it’s too late to reach out for help!
 Contact us online to schedule a free case evaluation with one of our compassionate pedestrian accident lawyers and start exploring your options for compensation.

 1. Who Is Considered a Pedestrian in California?